-The Guild of Glass Engravers are also represented and enjoy meeting friends both old and new.
+The Guild of Glass Engravers are also frequently represented and enjoy meeting friends both old and new.

-We are pleased to announce that the winner of the February 2012 Visitor Survey £50 prize draw was Ms Anne Theobold.
-The new 2013 Visitor Survey was available from the Foyer and will be drawn in May for September.
+We are pleased to announce that the winner of the February 2013 Visitor Survey £50 prize draw was C. McConnell from Lancashire.

 We will continue to innovate and to develop the fair, and to that end we have lots of good things in store.
 Come along and join us at the next event in February or maybe make a weekend of it.